 CSS and Scalability by Adam Morse (Freelance Designer Extraordinaire)

 Virtual CSS with Styletron by Ryan Tsao (Uber)

-For me, Functional CSS is about creating and following consistent design patterns that lead to performant web applications at scale.
+For me, Atomic CSS is about creating and following consistent design patterns that lead to performant web applications at scale.
 It works for me.
 Maybe it won’t work for you.
 That’s ok.